The French forests need us

 Every year, between 13 and 15 million hectares of forest disappear, (Belgium's surface area).
 Deforestation is responsible for 17% of global greenhouse gas emissions (Source: IPCC).

-Every year, 80 million tonnes of CO2 are absorbed by the French forest.
+Every year, 80 million tonnes of CO2 are absorbed by French forests.
 Cutting keeps trees in a growth period that optimizes carbon sequestration.

 Within the next ten years, France will have to renew 500,000 hectares of forest, which is only 3 % of the current total area, to catch up for past inefficiencies.

 EcoTree and its forestry group favor a silvicultural approach known as 'close to nature.'

 The forest is a living environment whose integrity, stability and prosperity depend heavily on the diversity of species.
 In this complex environment, animals, plants and bacteria interact and contribute to maintain a balance>.
 EcoTree has understood the secret of a healthy forest: the more complex it is - in terms of mixtures and structures - the more resistant, multifunctional and productive it will be in the long term.
 This is why we have adopted a silviculture that is 'close to nature,' which aims to interfere as little as possible with the natural course of the forest and to promote its resilience.